4-H Livestock Education

 Participation – All youth exhibitors must show and sale their own project animals to be eligible to sell in the market auction.

-Report Form – All 4-H exhibitors must submit a current and completed project report form prior to release of payment for animals sold at the sale.
-Youth will be given a record form at tag-in or they can be picked up in the 4-H office.
-Print out the 4-H Junior Livestock Record Book or a fillable form version that the 4-H'er can complete, then print out.
+Report Form – All 4-H exhibitors must submit a current and completed project portfolio prior to release of payment for animals sold at the sale.

 Cache County Junior Livestock Ambassador Program